fuzzylogicxx/fuzzylogic/posts/better-alt-text.md

 ## Avoid including the word “logo” in logo images

 If the image is a company’s logo, the `alt` should be the company’s name.
 Adding the word “logo” as part of the alternative text is neither necessary nor useful.
-(One thing I found helpful here is to think of the way I, a sighted person, perceive looking at Apple’s logo.
+(One thing I found helpful here is to think of the way I, as a sighted person, perceive Apple’s logo.
 I just think “Apple”, not “Apple’s logo”, so I guess the same principle applies.)

 ## If using an image multiple times on the page, tailor the `alt` text